Why Most Companies Only Use A/B tests (And Why That’s a Problem)

 How A/B Testing Became the Default

-A/B testing became the default method for digital teams because it’s fast, simple, and gives a clean yes/no answer.
+A/B testing has become the default method for digital teams because it’s fast, simple, and provides a clear yes/no answer.
 Anyone on a marketing or product team can launch a test without needing a statistician, a researcher, or a complex analysis pipeline.

 Experimentation platforms like FigPii reinforced this behavior.
 Their workflows make it effortless to spin up a test: pick a goal, create a variant, and hit launch.
 That convenience shaped an industry culture in which “experimentation” means “run an A/B test,” even when other methods might yield deeper insights.